 Best Overall: Repel Windproof Travel Umbrella with Teflon Coating

-Beloved by Amazon reviewers for its ability to withstand even the strongest gusts, the Repel Windproof Travel Umbrella is an excellent choice for extreme weather.
+With the ability to withstand even the strongest gusts, the Repel Windproof Travel Umbrella is an excellent choice for extreme weather.
 While other travel umbrellas typically have six to eight ribs, this one boasts nine ribs made from flexible, resin-reinforced fiberglass.
 When paired with the umbrella’s strong metal frame and three-fold chrome-plated metal shaft, these ribs afford maximum wind protection without turning inside out.
 The fiberglass construction also resists corrosion, ensuring the longevity of your purchase.

 Teflon coating increases the umbrella’s ability to repel water so that it dries within seconds of stepping inside.
 Use the automatic opening and closing button located on the handle to operate your umbrella one-handed (especially handy when you’re struggling with shopping bags or talking on the phone).
 The ergonomic handle is made from slip-proof rubber and includes a wrist strap.
 Best of all, the umbrella weighs less than one pound and measures 11.5” in length when folded into its protective travel sleeve.
 If it ever breaks, make the most of the brand’s lifetime replacement guarantee.